Great Psalms Scroll: Shape and content of the 11Q5 Psalter

-11Q5 has generated a lot of interest in scholars due to its large difference from the Masoretic Psalter, "both in ordering of contents and in the presence of additional compositions".
+11Q5 has generated interest among scholars due to its large difference from the Masoretic Psalter, "both in ordering of contents and in the presence of additional compositions".
 It contains several compositions that are not present in the Masoretic Psalter of 150 hymns and prayers and therefore, "challenges traditional ideas concerning the shape and finalization of the book of Psalms".
 There are eight non-Masoretic compositions with an additional prose composition that is not formatted like a psalm.
 Three highlighted compositions include "The Apostrophe to Zion", "Plea for Deliverance", and Psalm 151; in addition, the prose composition is researched to be known as "David’s Compositions".
 While these are non-Masoretic, one of them, Psalm 151, was known in the Septuagint.

 The Apostrophe to Zion, written as a love poem to Zion, is one of two non-Masoretic compositions that are complete in the Great Psalm Scroll.
 It has the "same style as three biblical apostrophes in Isaiah 54:1-8, 60:1-22, 62:1-8" and another copy of this composition can be found in 4Q88.

 The Plea for Deliverance, found in column 19, was a psalm unknown before the discovery of 11Q5, where neither the beginning nor the end of the poem can be found, except some twelve lines of the same psalm found in 11Q6.
 It is a prayer for deliverance from sin and Satan, giving thanks for experiences in the past while using biblical vocabulary, style, and form.
 Scholars have found it very difficult to date this psalm.

 Psalm 151 in the 11Q5 Manuscript.